Device Compliance - Windows

 This article explains which browsers should be used for the optimal experience with systems and apps used at the University of Windows, such as Microsoft 365, Brightspace, UWinsite, etc.

-At the University of Windsor, Intune combined with Azure AD provides device and application administration, corporate data protection, identity management and directory services.
+At the University of Windsor, Microsoft Intune combined with Entra ID provides device and application administration, corporate data protection, identity management and directory services.

 In order for your Apple macOS computer to be deemed as compliant, it must meet a number of requirements.
 Non-compliant devices will not be able to access most of University systems and data.